alicemunsal/dohex/DoHex.md

 #### Component Communication

 We can develop each component using independent Hexagonal Architecture.
-Each component is encapsulated in its own package.
-Each component has its own ports and adapters and all the implementation details inside.
+Each component is encapsulated in its own package and has its own ports, adapters and all the implementation details inside.

 Components can only talk to each other through their ports.